Maraschino cherry: Europe

-The name maraschino originates from the marasca cherry of Croatian origin and the maraschino liqueur made from it, in which marasca cherries were crushed and preserved after being pickled.
+The name maraschino originates from the marasca cherry of Dalmatian origin and the maraschino liqueur made from it, in which marasca cherries were crushed and preserved after being pickled.
 Whole cherries preserved in this liqueur were known as "maraschino cherries".
 This had been a local means of preserving the fruit in Dalmatia.

-In the 19th century, these became popular in the rest of Europe, but the supply in Dalmatia was quite limited, so they came to be seen as a delicacy for royalty and the wealthy.
+In the 19th century, these became popular in the rest of Europe, but the supply in Dalmatia was quite limited, so they became known as a delicacy for royalty and the wealthy.
 Because of the relative scarcity of the marasca, other cherries came to be preserved in various ways and sold as "maraschino".

 United States

 The cherries were first introduced in the United States in the late 19th century, where they were served in fine bars and restaurants.
 Because they were scarce and expensive, by the turn of the century American producers were experimenting with other processes for preserving cherries, with flavors such as almond extract and substitute fruit like Queen Anne cherries.
 Among these, alcohol was already becoming less common.

 In response, the USDA in 1912 defined "maraschino cherries" as "marasca cherries preserved in maraschino" under the authority of the Food and Drugs Act of 1906.
-The artificially-colored and sweetened Royal Anne variety were required to be called "Imitation Maraschino Cherries" instead.
+The artificially colored and artificially sweetened Royal Anne variety were required to be called "Imitation Maraschino Cherries" instead.
 Food Inspection Decision 141 defined marasca cherries and maraschino themselves.
 It was signed on 17 Feb.
 1912.

 During Prohibition in the United States as of 1920, the decreasingly popular alcoholic variety was illegal as well.
 Ernest H. Wiegand, a professor of horticulture at Oregon State University (OSU), developed the modern method of manufacturing maraschino cherries using a brine solution rather than alcohol.
 Accordingly, most modern maraschino cherries have only a historical connection with maraschino liqueur.

 According to Bob Cain, Cliff Samuels, and Hoya Yang, who worked with Wiegand at OSU, Prohibition had nothing to do with Wiegand's research: his intention was to develop a better brining process for cherries that would not soften them.
 When Wiegand began his research, there were several ways to preserve maraschino cherries without alcohol, long before Prohibition went into effect.
 Wiegand took a process that people had their own recipes for—"and who knows what they were putting in there" (frequently not alcohol)—and turned it into a science, something replicable.